Jellyfish-130/calendar-service/README.md

 ### Seed listings

-- POST `/api/booking/listings`
+- POST `/api/listings`

-**Description:** `Seeds 100 day arrays, each with 182 objects, and each day array is followed up with a blank reservation array.`
+**Description:** `Add 100 day arrays, each with 182 objects, and each day array is followed up with a blank reservation array.`

 **Success Status Code:** `201`